-Immunizations
+C. Immunizations

-The nursing program requires students to comply with the immunization/health requirements from the Wisconsin Healthcare Alliance:
+The nursing program requires students to comply with the immunization/health requirements from the Wisconsin Healthcare Alliance found at: https://ggbhaorg.files.wordpress.com/2020/06/studentimmunizationrequirements12-14-2018-3.pdf.

-http://www.ggbha.org/media/110562/studentimmunizationrequirements12-14-2018.pdf

 Prior to beginning practicum experience, students are required to submit documentation of immunizations or immunity.
 If an immunization is contraindicated for medical reasons, students are required to file documentation of medical contraindication, and faculty will contact the practicum agency to request a waiver of the required immunization.
-If you have any medical concerns regarding receiving any of the required vaccines, please contact the Practicum Coordinator.
-A student's failure to have all required immunizations may influence the Nursing and Health Studies programs ability to place the student in practicum sites, and limit the student's ability to meet requirements for practicum completion.
+If you have any medical concerns regarding receiving any of the required immunizations may influence the Nursing and Health Studies program's ability to place the student in practicum sites, and limit the student's ability to meet requirements for practicum completion.